bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Check if transitions of hiding annotation cards is happening between songs.
     * Scroll later in the song change?
 After carousel did enter?
     * It's fine when coming from page load.
-* Follow up to bug fix
-    * Hide cursor UI completely during song change (isSongChangeDone)
+* Make stanza cursor also -1 during song change, just to be consistent?
-        * Banner, filmstrip, and slider
-    * VerseBar continues to show lyric verse
-    * Decide whether cursor goes to zero during song change.
-If it does, then there needs to be another parameter for the VerseBar to let it stay on the lyric verse
 * Have a logDebug

 # Annotation edit TODO: